Interview with Fabien Giraud & Raphael Siboni

 FG: I think we forget too much that when we invent, technology is not images, we invent sensors, you know, to sense the world.
 Images are just like some interpretation of this but if we take the camera down to what it is, a sensor, as it was in the chemical analogue world of machines, in the digital it becomes, for me this very sensual thing.
 Which goes completely opposite to whatever people say about digital being just a recording medium. [laughing]

 SM: It’s that interesting thing also, not to steer the conversation here but just as an aside, about the past and the future and what becomes what at different times.
-The analogy of the space race and the analogy of the cold war being fought on that level and that everything was about the future and it was about the future in an almost Stalinist kind of way, it was all about societal progression, and now it’s completely redundant to the point where you’re highlighting it crashing back to earth and it comes back as art rather than coming back as society future; well then society future is contained – that’s the sculpture of it.
+The analogy of the space race and the analogy of the cold war being fought on that level and that everything was about societal progression, and now it’s completely redundant to the point where you’re highlighting it crashing back to earth and it comes back as art rather than coming back as society’s future; well future is contained – that’s the sculpture of it.

 FG: This idea that in the 60’s and 70’s, now our idea of the future is really that everything will be about the immune system, you know, against sickness.…